 And we are to be blamed for our vanishing online privacy.
 Let’s face the reality for a second, if a stranger walks up to you, would you give him your name, Social Security number or e-mail address?

 No right?
 Yet we dole out all sorts of personal information on the Internet without even batting an eye.

 Instead of rebelling against the invasion of personal privacy, we‘ve become docile.
 Despite having some sense of alluded online surveillance, our social, financial, and even sexual interactions still take place over the internet.

 But there is still hope out there.
 With the avalanche of news that Edward Snowden brought to light, things are looking better for the future.

 On that note, in this article, I’m going to take you on a trip down memory lane.
-From the 1990s to the current day, let’s see how far our online privacy has come since then.
+From 1969 to the current day, let’s see how far our online privacy has come since then.

 In 1968, the European Council began to realize the threat posed by computing technology due to inadequate handling of personal information.

 A year later in 1969, the Organization for Economic Co-operation and Development or (OECD), raised concerns of personal information leaving the country and demanded the council to develop a policy to protect personal information held by both the private and public sectors.

 This led to the creation of the Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, or more commonly known as Convention 108 in 1981.

 But according to research conducted by The Electronic Privacy Information Center (EPIC) in 1997, out of 100 most frequently visited websites, only 17 had published their privacy policies.
 Even worse, none of the reviewed websites met basic standards for privacy protection.